Face of a Hero: Controversy about Catch-22

-Both Falstein and Heller flew bomber missions in southern Italy and Corsica during the Second World War, so it is understandable that their stories might have some similarities.
-There are also remarkable differences in the two writers' approach to their war experience: Falstein uses a more traditional narrative style, with a linear plot and well-written prose aiming at a realistic description of events and the narrator's feelings, while Heller adopts a fragmented non-linear plotline, and a deliberately repetitive prose whose obsessive rhythm underscores the absurdity of his characters' predicament; moreover, several scenes of Heller's novel are surrealistic, while Falstein always strives to achieve verisimilitude.

-As a consequence of this controversy Falstein's novel was reprinted in March 1999 by Steerforth Press.
+Falstein and Heller flew bomber missions in southern Italy and Corsica during the Second World War, so it is understandable that their stories might have similarities.
+There are also remarkable differences in the two writers' approach to their war experience, Falstein uses a more traditional narrative style, with a linear plot and well-written prose aiming at a realistic description of events and the narrator's feelings, while Heller adopts a fragmented non-linear plot and deliberately repetitive prose whose obsessive rhythm underscores the absurdity of his characters' predicament; several scenes of Heller's novel are surrealistic, while Falstein always strives to achieve verisimilitude.
+Because of the controversy, Falstein's novel was reprinted in March 1999 by Steerforth Press.